 - Having a friend to help out and offer encouragement is helpful.

 Use the editing process to follow the same principles we've outlined above.
 If a video is too lengthy, use the edit to break a lengthy video into more manageable lessons, for example.
 Aim for three to five minute lessons in most cases.

-Melody Nieves' tutorial on how to create a scatter photo effect is a great example of keeping the video lively through editing.
+Melody Nieves' tutorial on how to create a scatter photo effect is a great example of keeping the video lively through editing, check it out:

-Here are three great reads to master the software side of the editing process:
+Our learning guide, How to Edit Video, covers everything you need to know.
+Here are my three picks to help you master the software side of the editing process:

-- When you're ready to choose a specific editor like Final Cut Pro or Sony Vegas Pro, use these links to access tutorials that will help you learn how to use the applications.
+- When you're ready to choose a specific editor like Final Cut Pro or Sony Vegas Pro, or Adobe Premiere, use these links to access course that will help you learn how to use the applications.

 - Auphonic is a powerful, artificial intelligence powered solution to improve your audio.
 Read this tutorial to learn more.

 By now, you've probably realized that producing a video takes a few steps.
 I like to focus on the story and content of a video and outsource the technical work whenever I can.

 For that, I turn to Envato Market, a site where you can grab pre-built video projects.
 Use a project like one of these and simply drop in your own assets and text, and you've quickly built a professional video.